EN10/TinyStoriesModal/README.md

 modal run tinystories.py --command inference --prompt "Once upon a time"
 ```

 The inference command accepts an optional prompt to start the story generation.
-For training, you can choose to either resume from an existing checkpoint (default behavior) or start fresh by using the `fresh_start` flag.
+For training, you can choose to either resume from an existing checkpoint (default behavior) or start fresh by using the `--fresh-start` flag.

 ## Training Options

 The training process can be controlled with these command-line arguments:

 - `--command`: Either "train" or "inference" (default: "train")
-- `--fresh_start`: If true, starts training from scratch ignoring existing checkpoints (default: false)
+- `--fresh-start`: Flag to start training from scratch, ignoring existing checkpoints
 - `--prompt`: Initial text for story generation when using inference (default: "Once upon a time")

 Examples: